Astrophysical constraints on the cold equation of state of the strongly interacting matter: Theoretical and observational constraints

 These bounds correspond to $\Lambda_{1.4} = 190^{+390}_{-120}$ and $R_{1.4} = 10.8^{+2.0}_{-1.7}\,\mathrm{km}$ at the 90\% confidence level, as reported in Ref.~\citep{LIGOScientific:2018cki}.

 \item HESS:

-A recent observation reported a very light central compact object in the supernova remnant HESS J1731–347, interpreted as the lightest NS observed to date, with an inferred mass of $0.77^{+0.20}_{-0.17}$~$M_\odot$ and radius $10.4^{+0.86}_{-0.78}$~km.
-However, the interpretation of this object as a NS and the robustness of the inferred properties remain under debate \citep{Sagun:2023rzp}.
+A recent analyses reported a very light central compact object in the supernova remnant HESS J1731–347, interpreted as the lightest NS observed to date, with an inferred mass of $0.77^{+0.20}_{-0.17}$~$M_\odot$ and radius $10.4^{+0.86}_{-0.78}$~km.
+However, the interpretation of this object as a NS and the robustness of the inferred properties are generally not accepted \citep{Alford:2023waw}, we still examine as a hypothetical scenario, whether such a NS is allowed by our model.

 \item Mass gap NS:

 An object in the theorized lower mass gap between observed NSs and black holes was detected in the GW event GW190814, with an inferred mass of $M=2.59^{+0.08}_{-0.09}$~$M_\odot$ at the 90\% credible level \citep{LIGOScientific:2020zkf}.
 In our analysis, we also explore the implications of interpreting this object as a NS.
 To this end, we apply a mass constraint using the error-function approach, adopting a mean value of $M=2.59$~$M_\odot$ and a standard deviation of $\Delta M=0.055$~$M_\odot$.